a3r0id/Tako/README.md

 # Tako
 Tako is a Twitter bot that selectively retweets/favorites based on Twitter content that the bot finds useful.
-You can curate Tako's behavior and constraints from a comfortable user-interface that live right in your browser, thanks Tako's websocket server!
-This is just an alpha release as there are still many bugs and I have many big plans for future Tako releases including but not limited to: sentiment/spam analysis and much more!
+You can curate Tako's behavior and constraints from a comfortable user-interface that runs right in your browser.

 ![](https://raw.githubusercontent.com/hostinfodev/cdn/main/img/tako_panel.png)